bmizerany/redis-erl/README.md

     $5
     bar:*

-and sent over the wire to redis
+  and sent over the wire to redis.

 ## Sugar